Posted February 20, 2019 in Breast Augmentation

 - Capsular contracture – this is a unique complication directly related to breast implants.
 Capsular contracture is when there is hardening of the breasts due to the formation of scar tissue around the implant.
 This can distort the shape of the implant and it can be painful.

 Although capsular contracture is a unique and unpredictable risk associated with breast augmentation, there are several things a surgeon can do to help decrease the chance of this happening.

 Fortunately, with a skilled surgeon such as Dr. Mountcastle, the chances of capsular contracture are very low.
 Here are the steps we take here at Mountcastle Plastic surgery to help prevent this from happening:

 One week before surgery, we ask patients to wash their breasts with an antibacterial soap.
 During surgery, a triple antibiotic mixture is used to irrigate the breast pocket prior to placing the implant.
-Another way to decrease the risk of a contracture is to make the incision in the inframammary fold.
-During placement of implant, it is important not to insert and remove an implant multiple times into the implant pocket to adjust the pocket dimensions.
+Another way to decrease the risk of contracture is to make the incision in the inframammary fold.
+During placement of the implant, it is important not to insert and remove an implant multiple times into the implant pocket to adjust the pocket dimensions.
 This can cause unnecessary trauma to the tissue and can introduce bacteria.
 To avoid this, Dr. Mountcastle uses specialized plastic funnels during surgery to perform a “no-touch” insertion technique, minimizing contact directly with the implant.

-Breast massage is also an important post operative technique that patients must be able to commit to doing, usually for the whole life span of the implants.
+Breast massage is also an important postoperative technique that patients must be able to commit to doing, usually for the whole life span of the implants.
 This is a good preventative measure to avoid capsular contracture.

-We truly hope patients find the above information useful and we encourage everyone who has been thinking about getting a breast augmentation to contact our office and meet with our professionally trained staff.
+We truly hope patients find the above information useful and we encourage everyone who has been thinking about getting breast augmentation to contact our office and meet with our professionally trained staff.